omarsmak/omarsmak.github.io/content/post/deploy-camel-quarkus-to-azure-knative.md

       percent: 100
 ```

 As above, `metadata` block contains our route name in Knative.
 In `spec` block, we tell Knative to fetch our app from a specific docker image.
 However, you will need to exchange `{USERNAME}` with your Docker hub username.
 Also, notice our suffix in the metadata name `camel-quarkus-rest-v1`, `v1` here is used for our deployment revision tagging.
 For example, if we deploy a `v2` of this app, we will need to change revision name to `camel-quarkus-rest-v2`.
-This is can used for in the traffic splitting or blue/green deployment, for instance, we can tell Knative to serve 70% of the traffic with `v1` and 30% of the traffic with `v2` using the `traffic` block:
+This can be used for traffic splitting or blue/green deployment, for instance, we can tell Knative to serve 70% of the traffic with `v1` and 30% of the traffic with `v2` using the `traffic` block:
 ```
 traffic:
     - tag: v2